Program Details

 About

-The University of Graz is located in southeastern Austria.
-Graz is a picturesque university town offering theatre, music, parks, forests, and access to ski areas.
+The University of Graz is a comprehensive public university with a strong international profile.
+Located in southeastern Austria, Graz is a picturesque university town offering theatre, music, parks, forests, and access to ski areas.

 Learn more about being an exchange student at the University of Graz.